 You can use long-only stock to exercise incentive stock options, too.
 Like NQSOs, the tax rules regarding an exercise of incentive stock options, or ISOs, are the same whether you exercise via a stock swap or via another method.

-This means that when you exercise and hold ISOs, the bargain element will be a tax preference item for calculating the alternative minimum tax.
+This means that when you exercise and hold ISOs, the bargain element will be a tax preference item for calculating the alternative minimum tax, assuming you exercise and hold the shares past the calendar year-end.
 It also means that exercised ISOs equal to the number of shares swapped will retain the cost basis of the original shares.
 However, the newly acquired shares via the exercise will likely have a basis equal to zero.

 Continuing our example from above, but now assuming that you have ISOs, we can illustrate a stock swap for ISOs: